-Mounting of bearings (3G & 3M) on shaft (3B) must be done in a clean environment.
-The service life of the power end can be drastically reduced if even very small foreign particles work their way into the bearings (3G & 3M).

-Bearings (3G & 3M) should not be removed from their protective packaging until immediately before assembly to limit exposure to possible contamination.
-After the packaging is removed, bearings (3G & 3M) should only come into contact with clean hands, fixtures, tools and work surfaces.
+Mounting of bearings on shafts must be done in a clean environment.
+Bearing and power end life can be drastically reduced if even very small foreign particles work their way into the bearings.
+Bearings should be removed from their protective packaging only immediately before assembly to limit exposure to possible contamination.
+After removing the packaging they should only come in contact with clean hands, fixtures, tools and work surfaces.

-Note that the term "inboard bearing" (3M) refers to the bearing nearest to the casing (17).
-"Outboard bearing" (3G) refers to the bearing nearest to the motor.
+Note that the term "inboard bearing" refers to the bearing nearest to the casing.
+"Outboard bearing" refers to the bearing nearest to the motor.

-Both bearings (3G & 3M) have a slight and preferred interference fit that requires that they be pressed on the shaft (3B) with an arbor or hydraulic press.
+Both bearings have a slight and preferred interference fit that requires that they be pressed on the shaft with an arbor or hydraulic press.
 Even force should be applied to the inner race only.
 Never press on the outer race, as the force will damage the balls and races.
-An alternate and preferred method of installing bearings (3G & 3M) is to heat them to 200°F (93°C) in an oven or with an induction heater.
-Then place them quickly in position on the shaft (3B).
+An alternate and preferred method of installing bearings is to heat the bearings to 200°F (93°C) in an oven or with an induction heater.
+Then place them quickly in position on the shaft.